Economic Factors >

 B. When new business dealings with a client are established or added, the system would conduct real-time list audit.
 If the system finds that the client is a PEP, it would adopt enhanced measures and continue monitoring.

-5. Measures that go above and beyond regulatory regulations
+Measures that go above and beyond regulatory regulations

-・To strengthen its anti-money laundering and counter-terrorism financing system and to optimize the system against money laundering, the Group strives to optimize methodology and reports relating to the institutional risk assessment (IRA) of its subsidiaries, review clients' risk factors and the rationality of the list scanning rules, and strengthen the client due diligence mechanism and the sharing of group information, etc. It has commissioned "Deloitte Touche Tohmatsu Limited" to create the "Anti-money laundering & counter-terrorism financing system consultation service project" to offer guidance and assistance in installing more comprehensive control measures for anti-money laundering & counter-terrorism financing.
+01. To strengthen its anti-money laundering and counter-terrorism financing system and to optimize the system against money laundering, the Group strives to optimize methodology and reports relating to the institutional risk assessment (IRA) of its subsidiaries, review clients' risk factors and the rationality of the list scanning rules, and strengthen the client due diligence mechanism and the sharing of group information, etc. It has commissioned "Deloitte Touche Tohmatsu Limited" to create the "Anti-money laundering & counter-terrorism financing system consultation service project" to offer guidance and assistance in installing more comprehensive control measures for anti-money laundering & counter-terrorism financing.

-・In 2023, the Group's subsidiaries, including First Commercial Bank, First Securities, First Life Insurance and FSITC, continued to commission "PwC Taiwan" to audit assurance projects for anti-money laundering & counter-terrorism financing, which went above and beyond the Financial Supervisory Commission's existing regulatory requirement of demanding that banks and large insurance companies outsource the auditing of their assurance projects.
+02. In 2024, the Group's subsidiaries, including First Commercial Bank, First Securities, First Life Insurance and FSITC, continued to commission "PwC Taiwan" to audit assurance projects for anti-money laundering & counter-terrorism financing, which went above and beyond the Financial Supervisory Commission's existing regulatory requirement of demanding that banks and large insurance companies outsource the auditing of their assurance projects.

-6. Monitoring of criminal offenses involving money laundering and terrorism financing
+Monitoring of criminal offenses involving money laundering and terrorism financing

 In addition to using the 53 suspicious transaction representations in the "Annex: Red Flags for Transactions Suspected to Involve Money Laundering or Terrorism Financing" published by the Bankers Association to monitor criminal behavior, the Group's subsidiary bank also compiles statistics from cases provided in letters from external inspection agencies to identify the crime risks that it faces.
 It has also adopted corresponding mitigating measures.
-The top 3 threats associated with money laundering and terrorism financing that the Bank identified in 2023 were fraud, tax crimes and narcotics, which were consistent with the STR crime patterns that it declared.
+The top 3 threats associated with money laundering and terrorism financing that the Bank identified in 2024 were fraud, tax crimes and narcotics, which were approximately consistent with the STR crime patterns that it declared.

-■ Letters from external inspection agencies and STR crime patterns declared by First Commercial Bank in 2023
+◎ Letters from external inspection agencies and STR crime patterns declared by First Commercial Bank in 2024

-7. Application of regulatory compliant technology (Regtech)
+Application of regulatory / technology (Regtech)

 ・Leveraging robotics process automation (RPA) to boost efficiency while reducing various business workload.